GoTeamEpsilon/OpenEMR-Cloud/AWS-Guide/Chapters/06-Application-Servers.md

 ### OpenEMR setup

-1. Visit your Elastic Beanstalk URL.
+1. In the AWS Management Console, click **Services**, **Elastic Beanstalk**, and then choose **openemr/your_practice**.
+2. Note the Elastic Beanstalk **URL** at the top.
 It should look look like **"your_practice.my-area-1.elasticbeanstalk.com"**.
-2. At the end of the address bar in your browser, append **"/openemr"** and press enter to start the signup wizard.
+3. At the end of the address bar in your browser, append **"/openemr"** and press enter to start the signup wizard.
-3. Go through each step of the signup wizard, using the MySQL credentials noted in previous steps.
+4. Go through each step of the signup wizard using the MySQL credentials noted in previous steps.
+Make sure to enter a [strong password](https://www.random.org/passwords/?num=1&len=16&format=html&rnd=new) for the initial user and record it in a safe place.

 ### Post-install security update